Coxeter-biCatalan combinatorics

 Let $[n]$ denote the set $\{1,2,\ldots , n\}$.
 To prove the type-A enumeration of bipartite $c$-bisortable elements in Theorem~\ref{main thm}, we give a bijection $\pi$ from noncrossing alternating arc diagrams on $n+1$ vertices with $k$ arcs to pairs $(S,T)$ of subsets of $[n]$ with $|S|=|T|=k$.

-To describe the bijection, we begin with the case $k=1$.
-Recall that we number the endpoints in a diagram $1,\ldots,n+1$ from bottom to top.
-Suppose $\Sigma$ is an alternating arc diagram whose only arc connects $i$ to $j$ with $i<j$.
-If the arc is right-even alternating, define $\pi(\Sigma)$ to be $(\set{i},\set{j-1})$.
-If the arc is left-even alternating, define $\pi(\Sigma)$ to be $(\set{j-1},\set{i})$.
-(Any arc that is both right-even alternating and left-even alternating has $j=i+1$.
-The bijection sends this arc to $(\set{i},\set{i})$.)

-Now suppose that $\Sigma$ is a noncrossing arc diagram with more than one arc.
+Suppose that $\Sigma$ is an alternating arc diagram.
 Whenever we encounter a right-even alternating arc in $\Sigma$ with endpoints $i<j$, we put $i$ into $S$ and $j-1$ into $T$; whenever we encounter a left-even alternating arc with endpoints $i<j$ we put $j-1$ into $S$ and $i$ into $T$.
 More precisely, suppose that $\Sigma$ is an alternating arc diagram with $k$ arcs.
 Let $S'$ denote the set of numbers $i$ such that $i$ is bottom endpoint of a right-even alternating arc in $\Sigma$ and let $S''$ denote the set of numbers $j-1$ such that $j$ is the top endpoint of a left-even alternating arc in $\Sigma$.
 Let $T'$ denote the set of numbers $j'-1$ such that $j'$ is the top endpoint of a right-even alternating arc in $\Sigma$ and let $T''$ denote the set of numbers $i'$ such that $i'$ is the bottom endpoint of a left-even alternating arc.
 The map $\pi$ sends $\Sigma$ to the pair $(S'\cup S'', T'\cup T'')$.

 \begin{theorem} The map $\pi$ is a bijection from the set of alternating arc diagrams on $n+1$ points to the set of pairs of subsets of $[n]$ of the same size.
 For each $k$, the bijection restricts to a bijection from alternating arc diagrams with $k$ arcs to pairs of subsets of size $k$. \end{theorem}